This article is updated twice yearly with our latest picks.

 Here are our picks for the best contemporary fiction to add to your reading list.

 Interpreter of Maladies by Jhumpa Lahiri

-Jhumpa Lahiri's Pulitzer Prize–winning short story collection will make you feel it all.
-There's the young couple coping with a stillborn birth, a young woman entangled in an affair with a married man, a doctor who doesn't speak the same language as any of his patients, a displaced family, and several other engaging characters who all grappled with common, universal issues as well as culturally specific ones.
+Jhumpa Lahiri's Pulitzer Prize-winning short story collection will make you feel it all.
+There's the young couple coping with a stillborn birth, a young woman entangled in an affair with a married man, a doctor who doesn't speak the same language as any of his patients, a displaced family, and several other engaging characters who all grapple with common, universal issues as well as culturally specific ones.
 Though Lahiri covers an impressive breadth of experiences, each story is both moving and bittersweet.

 "Still, there are times I am bewildered by each mile I have traveled, each meal I have eaten, each person I have known, each room in which I have slept.
 As ordinary as it all appears, there are times when it is beyond my imagination."

 Another Great Contemporary Read: Half of a Yellow Sun by Chimamanda Ngozi Adichie